 Public Field Guide is an artist-led project exploring the many layers of value that public land offers to its communities.
-The project aligns with the heart, elevates the expansive beauty of land, and honors the distinctive importance of specific areas, and communities that have symbiosis with that land.
+The project aligns with the heart, elevates the expansive beauty of land, and honors the distinctive importance of natural areas.

-Artist and storyteller Karen Kopacz combines drawing, writing, photography and film to share her travel experiences and personal history, seeking to open hearts, cross barriers and connect others to the unique qualities of our natural world.
+Artist and storyteller Karen Kopacz combines drawing, writing, photography, and film to share her travel experiences and personal history, seeking to open hearts, cross barriers, and unearth important stories about the natural world.

 The Call to Nature and Its Ineffable Draw to Journey

 At any age, no matter our ancestral origin, it is a right of passage to explore the mythological and historical grooves made by our predecessors across famous routes, roads, and trails.
 When we participate in the story of land, we evince the weaving of folklore, natural history, introspection, and spiritual vision.
 We road trip to discover, to retreat, to learn, unlearn, to become open, to bond, to find ourselves, to encounter something larger than us.
 It is ours to receive in the way that befits each of us.
 We are all part of it.
 How we engage with what we’ve inherited by the default of who our parents are, is perhaps the crux of the great confusion and responsibility we share.

 “The purpose of this project is to diffuse the fear that surrounds sustainability issues by emphasizing the beauty of ecologically and geologically important places, many of which are environmentally at-risk.
 After creating a series of Midwest drawings, I was compelled to visit the places I’d drawn and planned two solo camping road trips, totaling over 5000 miles.
 A third trip brought the journey to nearly 8000 miles.
 In 2016, I traveled through every Midwest state to see these important natural places, some well-known, many of them obscure.